‘The Good Life’

 We live a self sufficient lifestyle in a beautiful corner of Herefordshire.
 We grow our own food (organically and biodynamically) & make our own bread, jam and preserves.
 We run a carbon neutral home, burning logs from local woods & generate solar electricity.
 And live on less than £6,000 a year.

-We offer a unique opportunity for guests to have a taste of our lifestyle for £45 per person for dinner bed and breakfast, or for £55 per person where enjoy a comfy bed, three yummy meals a day and learn what it takes to live a self-sufficient lifestyle.
+We offer a unique opportunity for visitors to have a taste of our lifestyle for either £15 per person or £25 per person for a half-day educational session, and learn what it takes to live a self-sufficient lifestyle.

 Gardening with Permaculture and Biodynamics